UPDATE: This article was originally posted on July 18, 2022. It has been updated with new information and tips below.

 The admissions committee for your top MBA program is looking for future leaders who seek to make a difference in their field.
 They want candidates who have experience making difficult, real-life decisions.

-People with experience are people who have made mistakes.
-This doesn’t mean that the adcom is looking for people who are failures.
-Instead, it means that they seek candidates who have learned from their mistakes and failures.
+Experienced professionals have most often made their share of mistakes.
+This doesn’t mean that admissions committees are looking for people who have never failed.
+Instead, they seek candidates who have grown from their past errors.

-Discussing Failures and Weakness Tip #2: Use STAR to demonstrate your strengths!
+Tip #2: Use STAR to Demonstrate Your Strengths!

 The best way to talk about failures and weaknesses – and, more importantly, the lessons you learned from these experiences – in your MBA admissions essay is by utilizing stories.
 When using storytelling to discuss failures and weaknesses in your MBA essay, there are a few essentials to include.